Please provide your zip code to see plans in your area.

-But under new guidelines that the IRS issued in mid-2019, the list of preventive services that can be covered pre-deductible on an HDHP has been expanded to include certain treatments for certain specific chronic conditions.
-It’s optional for insurers to classify these services as preventive, but if they do, the insurer can cover them (partially or in-full) before the enrollee meets the deductible, and the health plan will continue to have its HDHP status.
+But under guidelines that the IRS issued in mid-2019, the list of preventive services that can be covered pre-deductible on an HDHP has been expanded to include certain treatments for certain specific chronic conditions.
+It’s optional for insurers to classify these services as preventive, but if they do, the insurer can cover them (partially or in full) before the enrollee meets the deductible, and the health plan will continue to have its HDHP status.

 The conditions/treatments include:

 You can use the tax-free savings in your HSA to pay for doctor visits, hospital costs, deductibles, co-pays, prescription drugs, or any other qualified medical expenses.
 Once the out-of-pocket maximum on your health insurance policy is met, your health insurance plan will pay for your remaining covered medical expenses that year, the same as any other health plan.